-- legislation monitoring; - interaction with the CBR regarding the specifics of upcoming regulation; - compliance risk identification in existing and planned internal procedures; - best-practice analysis of internal control measures.
+- Legislation monitoring; - Interaction with regulatory authorities regarding the specifics of upcoming regulation; - Compliance risk identification in existing and planned internal procedures; - Best-practice analysis of internal control measures.

 Reputational risk.
 Reputational risk is the risk of losses due to the negative public view on the operational (technical) stability of NCC, its service quality and business in general.
 In order to avoid such losses NCC constantly monitor its appearance in media along with internal processes using the methodology of assessment the impact of each event.
 The major source of reputational risk is realization of operational risk, specifically when it becomes public.
 Thus, all actions taken to prevent NCC from operational risk at the same time help to decrease the level of reputational risk.